The Sermon on the Mount, the Parables of the Lord Jesus and the Commandments

-There are some people who often sympathize with Christ’s plight because there is a verse in the Bible that says: “The foxes have holes, and the birds of the air have nests; but the Son of man has not where to lay his head.”
+There are some people who often sympathize with Christ’s plight because there is a verse in the Bible that says: “The foxes have holes, and the birds have nests; but the Son of man has not where to lay His head.”
 When people hear this, they take it to heart and believe that this is the greatest suffering that God endures, and the greatest suffering that Christ endures.
 Now, looking at it from the perspective of the facts, is that the case?
 God does not believe that these difficulties are suffering.
 He has never cried out against injustice for the difficulties of the flesh, and He has never made humans repay or reward Him with anything.
 However, when He witnesses mankind’s everything, the corrupt lives and the evil of corrupt humans, when He witnesses that mankind is in Satan’s grasp and imprisoned by Satan and cannot escape, that people living in sin do not know what the truth is—He cannot bear all of these sins.
 His loathing of humans increases by the day, but He has to endure all of this.
 This is God’s great suffering.
 God cannot fully express even the voice of His heart or His emotions among His followers, and no one among His followers can truly understand His suffering.
 No one even tries to understand or to comfort His heart—His heart endures this suffering day after day, year after year, time and time again.
 What do you see in all of this?
 God doesn’t require anything from humans in return for what He has given, but because of God’s essence, He absolutely cannot tolerate mankind’s evil, corruption, and sin, but feels extreme loathing and hatred, which leads to God’s heart and His flesh enduring unending suffering.
 Could you see all of this?
 Most likely, none of you could see this, because none of you can truly understand God.
 Over time you can gradually experience it for yourselves.